marshallward/accessproject/access_cm.rst

 ACCESS-CM is the climate model of the ACCESS model suite, consisting of the UM, MOM and CICE submodels, and the OASIS3-MCT coupler library.
-All models include custom modifications to include OASIS support and conversions of the coupling fields.
-The model has principally been used to produce contributions to the CMIP5 study, and was considered highly successful (elaborate?).
-It is also been embraced by BoM and ARCCSS as a research tool in several investigations.
+All models include custom modifications to support OASIS communication and coupling field conversions.
+The model has primarily been used to produce submissions to the CMIP5 study, which were regarded as highly successful contributions (elaborate?).
+It is also been used by BoM and ARCCSS as a research tool in various studies.

-ACCESS-OM is an intermediate model, where the UM coupling fields are replaced with the CORE atmospheric field data sets.
+ACCESS-OM is an intermediate model which replaces the UM model with the fixed CORE atmospheric field data sets.
 It is primarily used for testing within CSIRO during CM development, although it has also been used in some research projects, such as CSIRO's BGC simulations (WOMBAT?).

 The ARCCSS ("CoE") ocean research groups is conducting 0.25°-resolution ocean experiments with the GFDL coupled model based on MOM and SIS, the internal GFDL sea ice model.
 The model has been used as part of several well-received academic publications, and remains an integral part of ongoing research.

-OFAM is a
+OFAM is an ocean data assimilation model used and developed within BoM.
+(TODO)

 Motivation